studyingChristianity/symbols/*journal.md

 # Tue, 11/11/2025

 ナルシ族 (= Scammers) keeps working toward their missionaries.
 They are running around.
+Leave their DNAs.
+Leave those DNAs.

 Non-ナルシ族 keeps working on getting/staying healthy.
+Leave their DNAs.
+Stay with those DNAs.

 ---